-In 2021, the Office of the NSW Chief Scientist & Engineer (OCSE) will again offers grant to teams of university students attending science, technology, engineering and mathematics (STEM) research competitions.
+In 2022-2023, the Office of the NSW Chief Scientist & Engineer (OCSE) will again offer grants to teams of university students attending science, technology, engineering and mathematics (STEM) research competitions.

 Grants are awarded following a competitive assessment process.
 The assessment panel includes staff from the Office of the NSW Chief Scientist & Engineer as well as an independent from the broader NSW public sector.

-Round 6 of the STEM Student Competition Sponsorship Program is now closed.
-If you are interested in joining the mailing list for future funding announcements and opportunities, please contact Centine Wilbello, below.
+Round 7 of the STEM Student Competition Sponsorship Program is now open.
+If you are interested in joining the mailing list for future funding announcements and opportunities, please contact Nuala Myatt-Bocarro, below.

 Tips for applicants